Jaacky/sorcery-wiki/Activity-logging.md

     ...
 ```

-**Important Note:** - you must make the activity logging attributes you use accessible by using *attr_accessible* or by not naming them in *attr_protected*, otherwise the writing with update_attributes! inside the gem will fail!
-Be sure to use attr_accessible/protected only after the call to *authenticates_with_sorcery!*.

 There you have it!
 Try logging in with two users from different browsers and they should see each other's name on the front page.